 Worship power, you will end up feeling weak and afraid, and you will need ever more power over others to numb you to your own fear.

 Worship your intellect, being seen as smart, you will end up feeling stupid, a fraud, always on the verge of being found out.

 But the insidious thing about these forms of worship is not that they’re evil or sinful, it’s that they’re unconscious.
 They are default settings. […] And the so-called real world will not discourage you from operating on your default settings, because the so-called real world of men and money and power hums merrily along in a pool of fear and anger and frustration and craving and worship of self.”

-The very sad reality is that three years after David Warner Wallace gave this presentation he committed suicide.
+The very sad reality is that three years after David Warner Wallace gave this presentation he committed suicide at the age of 46.
 What do you suppose it was that ate him alive?
 The futility of these things that so many worship was written about over two thousand years ago in the Bible:

 Ecclesiastes 5:10 "He who loves money will not be satisfied with money, nor he who loves wealth with his income; this also is vanity."

 If that thing that is worshiped, that one's life is centered around, is not God, it is an idol.
 Tim Keller covers this in his book, Counterfeit Gods.
 The link below is a presentation he gave on the subject, and the second link is the Google preview of his book.

 Counterfeit Gods - Tim Keller - Book Preview

 This site shows a number of individuals who indicate the change Christ made in their lives.
 Some are celebrities you may have seen before.
 They tell in their stories, or testimonies, about an issue they dealt with and the pain caused by that issue.
 They indicate how God met them and their decision to turn to him.
 The videos are categorized to assist others who have experienced similar issues.
 If you have experienced or are currently experiencing a similar situation, I hope you find inspiration in their experiences.